- Academic Regulations

 The Undergraduate Student Academic Grievance Committee shall hold hearings on academic grievances asserted by undergraduate students.
 The Committee shall meet only when the student has not been able to resolve the grievance through the faculty member, the Department Chair, and the Dean's level review.
 The Committee shall have the authority to make recommendations for disposition of grievances to the Provost.
 The Provost shall consider the recommendation but shall not be bound by the recommendation; and his/her decision on the grievance shall be final.
 At each stage in the grievance process a written record that summarizes each party’s understanding and disposition is expected.

 A student’s education is the result of individual initiative and industry.
-A student indisposed to such an academic commitment will not gain an education at Bryant University.
-Students submitting any assignment certify that any and all class submissions, assignments, reports, etc. are their own original work.
-Each Bryant student, accordingly, understands that to submit work that is not his or her own is not only a transgression of University policy but a violation of personal integrity.
+Students certify that any and all class submissions, assignments, reports, etc. are their own original work.
+Each Bryant student, accordingly, understands that to submit work that is not their own violates University policy as well as personal integrity.
 A high standard of conduct in academic experiences is expected of each student.

-The academic community, therefore, does not tolerate any form of “cheating” – the dishonest use of assistance in the preparation of outside or in-class assignments.
-Such violations, which include forms of plagiarism, are subject to disciplinary action.
+The academic community, therefore, does not tolerate any form of “cheating” – the dishonest use of assistance in the preparation or submission of outside or in-class assignments.
+Violations of this policy are subject to disciplinary action.

-Academic dishonesty includes but is not limited to:
+Violations of Academic Integrity include but are not limited to:

 - plagiarism (including self-plagiarism) in any form;